webhintio/hint/docs/user-guide/rules/meta-viewport.md

 <meta name="viewport" content="width=device-width, initial-scale=1">
 ```

-Or, if most of your users don't use Safari for iOS &lt; 9:
+Or, if most of your users don't use Safari for iOS < 9:

 ```html
 <meta name="viewport" content="width=device-width">